 Yes, someday I would be returned to Robin Hood’s loving arms, and I sincerely looked forward to him robbin’ my…neighborhood.
 He did, after all, possess the key to my heart and a whole lot more, and I couldn’t wait for him to get back to unlocking it all, now in a myriad medieval ways.

 The unexpected death of Hal Jensen halted the frolicking in an instant.
-The week after his garb party, I walked into the classroom where the university chapter met, expecting to be greeted by Hal’s huge, bearded grin and his bearhug.
+Not long after his garb party, I walked into the classroom where the university chapter met, expecting to be greeted by Hal’s huge grin and his bearhug.

 I did go to Castle Fever, but I rode with James.
 Our drive to Wisconsin was pleasant yet somber, and I kept looking out the window, wondering how leadfooty Halfdan would have been, what we would have been talking about as woodlands gave way to pastoral countryside and changed back to woods.

 Hal and I had never struggled to find topics of conversation, and he had fast become one of my favorite people both on and off campus.
 Of all the people who knew him, I couldn't name a single one that didn't feel the same about him.
 He was one of our shire's primary meet-and-greet representatives, even though he hadn't been involved for all that long.
 It was simply his way, not only in the SCA but in his whole life.

 Service and honor were Hal's middle names.
 He was a member of Alpha Phi Omega, a service-oriented fraternity, and he ran the on-campus escort service.
 If you were nervous about walking across campus alone, you could call that organization and someone would be there to ensure you got to your destination safely.
 His generosity, selflessness, protectiveness, and kindness had recently earned him the Sieur Du Lhut Award for outstanding leadership and service.